Dog Panting: Understanding Why Dogs Pant and When to Worry

 Dogs don't just pant when they're physically uncomfortable.
 They also pant when they're emotionally stressed or anxious.

-Situations like thunderstorms, fireworks, vet visits, car rides, or changes in routine can trigger stress-related panting.
 Unlike heat-related panting, anxious panting may be shown with other signs like pacing, whining, trembling, yawning, or pinned-back ears.

 If your dog pants excessively in certain situations or environments, they may be experiencing anxiety.